5jt/dyalog-cookbook/manuscript/05_logging.md

 ∇
 ~~~

-The foreseeable error that aborted the runtime task -- on an invalid filepath -- has now been replaced by a message saying no files were found.
+The foreseeable error that aborted the runtime task -- an invalid filepath -- has now been replaced by a message saying no files were found.

 We have also changed the explicit result.
 So far it has returned the number of bytes written.
-In case something goes wrong ("file not found" etc.) it will return `¯1` now.
+In case something goes wrong ("file not found" etc.) it will now return `¯1`.

-As the logging starts and ends in `TxtToCsv`, we can run this in the workspace now to test it.
+As the logging starts and ends in `TxtToCsv` we can run this in the workspace to test it.
 (Later we will see that this approach has its disadvantages, and that there are better ways of doing this)

 ~~~
       #.MyApp.TxtToCsv 'Z:\texts\en'